Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 countViewer.innerText = `Count is at ${count}`;
 ```
-Crazy right?!
+Crazy, right?!
 This is almost what we wrote but with F# instead.
-This goes to say that Fable is not a specific framework to build web apps but rather a compiler that translates your F# code, whatever it does, to JavaScript and lets your code run in any JavaScript runtime, whether it is the browser, [Node.js](https://nodejs.org/en/), [react-native](http://facebook.github.io/react-native/), [github electron](https://electronjs.org/) or others.
+This goes to say that Fable is not a specific framework to build web apps but rather a compiler that translates your F# code, whatever it does, to JavaScript.
+It lets your code run in any JavaScript runtime, whether it is the browser, [Node.js](https://nodejs.org/en/), [react-native](http://facebook.github.io/react-native/), [github electron](https://electronjs.org/) or others.

 ### Fable uses *bindings* to interact with native JavaScript APIs

-Already introduced in section [Hello World](/chapters/fable/hello-world), a Fable *binding* is a special F# library that contains type definitions and method signatures of native JavaScript APIs (similar to `.ts.d` files of typescript).
-In the previous samples, we used `document` from the `Fable.Browser.Dom` binding package which was included in the template, but the library consists of very large and comprehensive bindings for many browser APIs such as [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [CanvasRenderingContenxt2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to name a few.
+Already introduced in section [Hello World](/chapters/fable/hello-world), a Fable *binding* is a special F# library that contains type definitions and method signatures of native JavaScript APIs (similar to `.ts.d` files of TypeScript).
+In the previous samples, we used `document` from the `Fable.Browser.Dom` binding package which was included in the template.
+The library consists of very large and comprehensive bindings for many browser APIs such as [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [CanvasRenderingContenxt2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to name a few.
 Later on, we will explore many other bindings that not only support native APIs like the ones from the browsers but also APIs from third-party libraries that can be seamlessly consumed from within our Fable applications.

 ### Fable preserves F# semantics
-One of the most essential aspects of Fable is that it preserves the semantics of F# code and has full support for the F# core library modules such as `List`, `Seq`, `Array`, `Option`, `Map`, `Set`, `Async`, `String` etc. This means that your F# code should run the same way would you expect F# to behave on .NET.
+One of the most essential aspects of Fable is that it preserves the semantics of F# code and has full support for the F# core library modules such as `List`, `Seq`, `Array`, `Option`, `Map`, `Set`, `Async`, `String` etc. This means that your F# code should run the same way you would expect F# to behave on .NET.
 The following language constructs are supported: pattern matching, active patterns, object expressions, structural equality, sequence and list comprehensions, lazy values, anonymous records, classes and computations expressions.

 In the previous example, we used two different constructs: mutability and `async` computation expressions.
 Although mutability is to be avoided in F# applications, sometimes it makes sense to use it for performance gains and Fable supports it.